kentmartin73/zshrc/REVERT.md

 # Reverting Zsh Modular Configuration

+> **⚠️ WARNING: These uninstallation instructions have never been tested.
+Use at your own risk and consider backing up your system before proceeding.**

 This document provides instructions on how to revert or uninstall the Zsh Modular Configuration from your system.

 ## Simple Reversion